EMDR Psychotherapy Treatment

 How does EMDR differ from other therapies?Hopefully, by now, it is a bit clearer that this is a distinct form of therapy which utilises a targeted approach to resolve, not only traumatic events, but also some cases of anxiety, depression, abuse, phobias and so on.
 It requires the use of special protocols, (the basis of these is delineated above) and sometimes clinicians use special equipment to enable emotional change at a deep physiological and neurological level.
 It is unique and follows a specific procedure which is unlike other forms of talking therapy.
 Therefore, it is generally recommended that sessions last for 1.5 hours either weekly or fortnightly but this can be discussed at the assessment.

 EMDR has been shown in clinical trials to work more quickly, and to prevent the return of problem issues more effectively, than most other forms of psychotherapy.
 (The latter of course depends on the type and duration of the trauma and whether it has links to your childhood).
 There have been at least 20 randomised control trials to evidence its effectivess for trauma and PTSD.

-Please refer to the articles on EMDR, written by Dr Francine Shapiro (the originator of EMDR) and which are suitable for the layman, on my Home Page – Click Here - and also see my chosen list of books helpful for the layman in the footer of this and each page......
+Please refer to the articles on EMDR, written by Dr Francine Shapiro (the originator of EMDR) and which are suitable for the layman, on my Home Page – Click Here - and also see my chosen list of books helpful for the layman in the page entitled Books ......
 They can be ordered directly from this site via Amazon at no extra cost to you.